minhajul/activity-logger/README.md

-## Welcome to Laravel Activity Log!
+## Welcome to Laravel Activity Logger!